Hermsi1337/go-magento2/README.md

 * [ ] Administrator

 ## Usage
-Example-code for creating placing an order as a guest:
+Example-code for placing an order as a guest:
 ```go
 package main